 The process is so authentic that at times the real S.C.
 Legislature adopts student-proposed laws.
 South Carolinians can thank a BJU team for August’s tax-free shopping weekend!

 Although winning is not as important to them as maintaining a good testimony, the BJU team has been named “Best Mid-sized Delegation”—the highest award in its category—about 7 of the 16 years it’s competed.
 Many team members have also received individual awards over the years, including the Carlisle Award, given to the student who best represents student legislature ideals.

 The Classic Players, an outstanding college Shakespearean repertoire group, is open to students who show the requisite ability in public tryouts.

-Two major productions are presented each year, including Shakespearean plays such as:
+Two major productions are typically presented each year, including Shakespearean plays such as:

 - Henry V